parilo/rl-server/README.md

 # Running

-Currently works with [Quadrotor 2D Simulator](https://github.com/parilo/quadrotor2d-simulator).
+Currently works with [Quadrotor 2D Simulator](https://github.com/parilo/quadrotor2d-simulator) and [Learning To Run](https://github.com/stanfordnmbl/osim-rl).
 So you need it up nd running to see how it works.
 You need Python 3.
 It communicates with simulator with [websockets](https://websockets.readthedocs.io/en/stable/intro.html) and json.

 ```
 git clone this repository
-python main.py
+python main_..._.py
 ```

 Solve python deps ;) then run again